-If you had bought $1,000 of Netflix stock in 2009, it would be worth more than $60,000 today.
-If you bought just $100 of Bitcoin 10 years ago, it would be worth more than $125,000 today.
-After saving, smart investing is the key to creating true wealth.
+If you had bought $1,000 of Amazon stock in 1997, it would be worth more than $150,000 today.
+Next to saving, smart investing is the key to creating true wealth.
 “A Random Walk Down Wall Street” by Burton Malkiel is an excellent introduction to the basics of investing.

-Investing in real estate is also an extremely common thing almost all wealthy people participate in.
-That said, if your goal is early retirement, you might be better off renting in some circumstances and then buying once you’re ready to settle down someplace more affordable.
+Of course, investing in real estate is also an extremely common thing almost all wealthy people participate in.
+That said, if your goal is early retirement, you might be better off renting, in some circumstances, and then buying once you’re ready to settle down somewhere more affordable.

-Taking calculated risks is another trait that almost every successful real estate agent we’ve met has.
+Almost every successful real estate agent we’ve met takes calculated risks.
 The keyword here is calculated.
 Sometimes wild risks can pay off in spades, but more often than not, people end up getting burned.

-So treat learning your craft as if you were in basic training for the military training to face life and death situations in a war.
+Treat learning your craft as if you were in basic training for the military, training to face life and death situations in a war.
 When it comes to retiring early with a healthy bank account, your life will be pretty much nothing but learning and grinding.

 Over to You

-Have a great tip for real estate agents who want to retire at 50?
+Have a great real estate agent tip for those who want to retire at 50?
 Let us know in the comments.